 The many benefits of exposing yourself to cold temperatures are short-term and long-term.
 In the short term, your body will burn more calories as it tries to increase its core temperature.
 Additionally, exposure to cold temperatures can help reduce inflammation throughout the body.
 In the long term, regular exposure to cold temperatures can lead to even more significant increases in metabolism as your body adapts and becomes better at producing heat.
 This is primarily due to the conversion of white fat into beige or brown.

-Research on the benefits of cold exposure is ongoing, but some evidence suggests that it can be beneficial for health.
+Research on the benefits of cold exposure is ongoing, but some evidence suggests that it can benefit health.

 Cold exposure can trigger various responses, but one of the most common is “getting in” to the cold.
 When your mind feels that it needs to fight this sentiment and change, you’re thinking about why it’s fighting for you instead of trying to escape from being in the cold.
-Keep in mind that its adrenaline sparks this physical response, eventually becoming the adaptive response.
+Remember that its adrenaline sparks this physical response, eventually becoming the adaptive response.

 Winning your cold tolerance game requires top-down self-control.
 Challenge yourself by learning to control the reflexive urge to exit the hyperthermic state and set a goal of “walls” to traverse.
 For example, you could count walls and attempt to cross five during your next round of cold exposure.